joshverd/readasl/README.md

 # ReadASL.com Source Code

-To start the Front End, run the following commands:
+To start the Front End, navigate to the cloned directory run the following commands:
 ```
 npm i
 npm start